Close Menu

 Details Expanded:

-- Integrated Healthcare: Temples house clinics combining Ayurveda (herbal remedies, diet-based healing from Charaka Samhita) with modern telemedicine, AI diagnostics, and mental health counseling.
+• Integrated Healthcare: Temples house clinics that combine Ayurveda (herbal remedies and diet-based healing, as outlined in the Charaka Samhita) with modern telemedicine, AI diagnostics, and mental health counseling.
 Nīpāna (remedies, art #17) guides herbal treatments, while Mano-jñāna (psychology, art #41) informs therapy.
 Healing chants from the Atharvaveda and meditation practices from the Mundaka Upanishad promote holistic well-being.

 Social Benefits Expanded:

-- Health Equity: Free healthcare reduces disparities, as low-income families often face untreated illnesses due to cost.
+• Health Equity: Free healthcare reduces disparities, as low-income families often face untreated illnesses due to the high cost of care.
 WHO data indicates universal healthcare can lower mortality rates by 15–20% in underserved populations.

 3. Startup Boosters